§ 501 "Stock insurer" defined.

 § 531 Emergency powers to regulate liability insurance cancellations and nonrenewals.

-(2) When the Commissioner has reasonable cause to believe that a specific line of commercial, municipal or professional liability insurance is unavailable and that such unavailability is a threat to the public health, safety and welfare, he/she may declare such line to be "critical" and immediately suspend and enjoin any proposed nonrenewal of coverage of policies of insurance relating to such line and extend policy renewal dates pending a hearing.
-Within 30 days thereafter, the Commissioner shall hold a public hearing in accordance with procedures mandated by the Administrative Procedures Act.
+(2) When the Commissioner has reasonable cause to believe that a specific line of commercial, municipal or professional liability insurance is unavailable and that such unavailability is a threat to the public health, safety and welfare, he or she may declare such line to be "critical" and immediately suspend and enjoin any proposed nonrenewal of coverage of policies of insurance relating to such line and extend policy renewal dates pending a hearing.
+Within 30 days thereafter, the Commissioner shall hold a public hearing in accordance with procedures mandated by the Administrative Procedures Act [Chapter 101 of Title 29].
 The Commissioner shall serve upon known affected insurers and any other persons involved a copy of such notice, including an order to extend the date of policy terminations pending the public hearing.

 (3) Within 15 days after the public hearing the Commissioner shall find whether or not the specific line is in fact "critical."
-The Commissioner may find that the specific line is "critical" if he/she finds both that:
+The Commissioner may find that the specific line is "critical" if he or she finds both that:

 a.
 The type of coverage is generally unavailable in Delaware at any price reasonably related to the risk assumed; and